-The data types defined in S-100 can in principle be extended by Application Schemas but if this is done the Product Specification must define the extended data type in terms of the predefined data types in S-100 and use the predefined data type in the Feature Catalogue, since the Feature Catalogue Schema does not currently permit user-defined data types.
+The data types defined in S-100 can in principle be extended by Application Schemas but if this is done the Product Specification must define the extended data type in terms of the predefined data types in S-100 and use the predefined data type in the Feature Catalogue.
 Data formats may use their equivalent built-in types which are defined in the underlying format standard (for example HDF5 and XML built-in types) in order to leverage standard data validation software provided the equivalence is documented either in the Product Specification or the underlying format standard.

 Codes for listed values

-The IHO GI Registry proposal form for listed values also has fields for numeric and camel case codes for individual listed values.
-Numeric codes must be positive integers, should be in the range 1-254 if possible (to allow data formats and implementations to use compact representations – but codes up to 65535 are allowed).
+Numeric codes must be positive integers, and should be in the range 1-254 if possible (to allow data formats and implementations to use compact representations – but codes up to 65535 are allowed).
 Codes used for retired listed values can only be used if the proposal is a revision (supersession) of the retired listed value.

-The Registry proposal form also allows specification of alias and camel case codes for listed values.
+The Registry also allows specification of alias and camel case codes for listed values.
 The camel case field should be completed with a camel case code derived from the label, beginning with a lowercase letter.
 The guidelines for camel case codes are specified in S-99 Annex A.

 Recommended practices